askeksa/Cinter/README.txt

   Modifies volumes and periods according to music.
   Waits until enough time has passed since previously playing samples were stopped (7.5 rasterlines), then triggers the new samples.

+Alternatively, you can take over responsibility of writing the trigger mask to the DMA enable register:
+ - Set CINTER_MANUAL_DMA to 1.
+ - Pick up the trigger mask, returned in D0 from CinterPlay1.
+ - OR the mask with $8000 to produce a DMA enable mask.
+ - Write this mask to $DFF096 at least 7.5 scanlines after CinterPlay1 returns.
+ - Make sure CinterPlay2 has completed execution before you write the mask.
+The Cinter4Test.S example code shows how to do this using the copper.

 At the end of the music, the player behaves just as when playing the module in Protracker: If the module contains an F00 command (stop), the music will